nlepage/go-wasm-http-talk/slides.md

 Notes:
 - So let's review the plan!
-- First step, we intercept the HTTP request in the ServiceWorker, and send the Javascript Request object to the WebAssembly binary.
+- First, we intercept the HTTP request in the ServiceWorker, and send the Javascript Request object to the WebAssembly binary.
 - Second step in the WebAssembly binary, we map the Javascript request into a Go request, and call the handler.
 - Third step, once the handler has returned, we map the Go response into a Javascript Response Object, and send it back to the ServiceWorker.
-- Fourth and last step in the ServiceWorker, we respond to the HTTP request with the Javascript Response Object.
+- And finally in the ServiceWorker, we respond to the HTTP request with the Javascript Response Object.

 ---